ryanseys/node-jawbone-up/README.md

 up.timezone.get({}, callback) // GET /nudge/api/v.1.0/users/@me/timezone
 ```

-## Tests
+# Tests

 Tests can be found in the `test` folder.

 To run tests:

-Make sure you first have dependencies installed by running
+Make sure you first have dependencies installed by running:

 ```bash
 npm install
 ```

-Then you may run all the tests with
+Then you may run all the tests with:

 ```bash
 npm test
 ```

+# Contributing

+I would love contributions.
+Filing issues [on Github](https://github.com/ryanseys/node-jawbone-up/issues)
+or sending pull requests is always greatly appreciated.

 # License